anytizer/ocunit/FAQ.md

 A. One.
 Top level categories.
 A child folder is a product under selected category.

+**Q. What are the other configurations?**

+A. Important files under products are:

+* description.md
+* prices.ini
+* icon.png

+A child folder within a category folder is a product memo holder.

 **Q. How do I configure for the first use?**

 A. First, install opernart in your location, eg: http://localhost/oc/opencart/ and then point the path in [ini/config.ini](ini/config.ini).